maxstothart/homescripts/README.md

 ## Plex Tweaks

-I used to use an override for my plexmediaserver service to get around it running as the plex user and require services be running.
+This is a legacy tweak for the plexmediaserver service to get around it running as the plex user and require services be running.
 This allows me to keep my trash empty on as if mount has a problem, it will stop plex.
+This requires /var/lib/plexmediaserver (on Linux) to be changed to the owner and group defined below.

 ```bash
 gemini: /etc/systemd/system/plexmediaserver.service.d # cat override.conf